-Benefits: Salmon is full of heart-protective omega-3 fats, and brown rice is a delicious source of whole grains and fiber.
-Asparagus contains fiber as well as folate, which may help lower your risk of heart disease.
+Benefits: Salmon is full of heart-protective omega-3 fats, and brown rice is a delicious source of whole grains Asparagus has fiber as well as folate, which may help cut your odds of getting heart disease.

 10. Garlicky Broccoli Pasta: Hearty and Heart-Warming